plexoio/musa/README.md

     2. Copywriting and proofreading.
     3. Used to validate code.
     4. Used to confirm whether or not my code snippet is correct after many minutes or even hours of self-debugging.
-    5. Understand the use of different keywords, know libraries and modules and more.
+    5. Understand the use of different keywords, know libraries and modules, and more.

 ## Author